-Both ETL and ELT are series of processes that prepare data for analysis and additional processing to provide actionable business insights.
-Here’s what these series are, how they differ, and the benefits of each.
+Both ETL and ELT are a series of processes that prepare data for analysis and additional processing to provide actionable business insights.
+Learn how they differ and some of the benefits of ETL vs. ELT.

 ETL stands for “extract, transform, load,” a combination of the three data engineering processes that move data from one database, multiple databases, or other sources to a unified repository.